datapartyjs/dataparty-blog/content/blog/rfparty-a new way to see ble.md

 # _"It's pretty terrible"_ {align=center}

 So far Apple's Android solution has earned a rare [_"It's pretty terrible"_ from macworld](https://www.macworld.com/article/559337/airtag-tracker-detect-android-app.html).
-Meanwhile the [Washington Post reached an alarm conclusion](https://www.washingtonpost.com/technology/2022/03/31/airtags-stalking/):
+Meanwhile the [Washington Post reached an alarming conclusion](https://www.washingtonpost.com/technology/2022/03/31/airtags-stalking/):

 _"Our test with a baby stroller finds it’s still too easy to stalk people with AirTags, Tiles and Samsung SmartTags — and no single company can fix it alone"_